ferrilab/bitvec/book/memory-model.md

-Since an `&mut BitSlice<T, _>` handle cannot produce an `&mut T` reference to perform writes to memory, it must instead either use a `*mut T` bare pointer, which has absolutely no checks or optimizations whatsoëver, or use an `&UnsafeCell<T>` shared reference, which has all the usual guarantees present on all[^1] reference types.
+Since an `&mut BitSlice<T, _>` handle cannot produce an `&mut T` reference to perform writes to memory, it must instead either use a `*mut T` bare pointer, which has absolutely no checks or optimizations whatsoever, or use an `&UnsafeCell<T>` shared reference, which has all the usual guarantees present on all[^1] reference types.